• Skip to primary navigation

 Are Dutch pancakes served for breakfast?

-They can also be served as dessert or as a snack.
-My dad typically made them a couple of hours after dinner, as a snack.
+They can also be served as dessert or a snack.
+My dad typically made them a couple of hours after dinner as an evening snack.

 Serving Suggestions